attainu/project-rupali-barla-au13/README.md

 i) pip install flake8

-ii) goto root directory where parkinglot.py file is present.
+ii) goto root directory where Parking_Lot.py file is present.

 iii) Run python -m flake8 command and check for any errors:

-iv) like I got blank line contains whitespace error, to ignore that use #noqa at the end
+iv) like I got blank line contains whitespace error, to ignore that use #noqa at the end.

 4) Run parking_main.py to run without input test case file.
 This opens a shell where you can write your commands like - create_parking_lot 6, leave 4, status etc as provided in the project guidelines.